-\boxtimes Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For tl ne quarterly period ended Ju ne 30, 2024 Transition Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 • • e transition period from Commission File Number: 0- uperconducto or Corporation in its charter) Delaware (State or other jurisdiction of incorporation or organization) 04-2959321 (I.R.S.
-Employer Identification No.) 114 East Main St. Ayer, Massachusetts (Address of principal executive offices) 01432 (Zip Code) (Regi (978) 842-3000 (strant's telephone number, including g area code) (Former name, forn N/A ner address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value per share AMSC Nasdaq Global Select Market
+\boxtimes Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the c quarterly period ended Septe mber 30, 2024 Transition Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For th e transition period from to • Commission File Number: 0- 19672 uperconducto or Corporation in its charter) Delaware (State or other jurisdiction of incorporation or organization) 04-2959321 (I.R.S.
+Employer Identification No.) 114 East Main St. Ayer, Massachusetts (Address of principal executive offices) 01432 (Zip Code) (Regi (978) 842-3000 istrant's telephone number, including g area code) (Former name, forn N/A ner address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value per share AMSC Nasdaq Global Select Market

-Class Outstanding as of August 2, 2024 Common Stock, par value \$0.01 per share 38,295,761 Shares outstanding of the Registra ant's common stock: Indicate by check mark whether the registrant is a shell company (as define d in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes any nev If an emerging growth company, indicate by check mark if the registrant has or revised financial accounting standards provided pursuant to Section 13(a) Emerging growth company \square Non-ac celerated filer Smaller reporting company ⊠ Large a accelerated filer Accelerated filer ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an merging growth company.
-See the definitions of "large accelerated filer," "a by" in Rule 12b-2 of the Exchange Act.
-405 of liles).
-Indicate by check mark whether the registrant has submitted electronically Regulation S-T ($\S 232.405$ of this chapter) during the preceding 12 months (o Yes \boxtimes No \square Indicate by check mark whether the registrant (1) has filed all reports requiring the preceding 12 months (or for such shorter period that the registrant when the past 90 days.
-Yes \boxtimes No \square
+Class Outstanding as of October 25, 2024 Common Stock, par value \$0.01 per share 39,453,215 Shares outstanding of the Registrant's common stock: Indicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes any nev If an emerging growth company, indicate by check mark if the wor revised financial accounting standards provided pursuant to he registrant has elected not to use the extended transition period for complying with a Section 13(a) of the Exchange Act. \Box Emerging growth company \square Non-a ccelerated filer \square Smaller reporting company ⊠ Large accelerated filer \square Accelerated filer ⊠ erated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company rated filer," "accelerated filer," "smaller reporting company," and "emerging growth Regulation S-T (§232.405 of this chapter) during the preceding electronically every Interactive Data File required to be submitted pursuant to Rule 12 months (or for such shorter period that the registrant was required to submit such reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of the registrant was required to file such reports), and (2) has been subject to such filing